California quail: Breeding

 Their breeding habitat is shrubby areas and open woodlands in western North America.
 The nest is a shallow scrape lined with vegetation on the ground beneath a shrub or other cover.

-The female usually lays approximately 12 eggs.
+The female usually lays 12–16 eggs, measuring 3.2 cm in length and 2.5 cm in width.

 Once hatched, the young associate with both adults.
 Often, families group together, into multifamily "communal broods" which include at least two females, multiple males and many offspring.
 Males associated with families are not always the genetic fathers.
 In good years, females will lay more than one clutch, leaving the hatched young with the associated male and laying a new clutch, often with a different associated male.

 They have a variety of vocalizations including the social "chicago" call, contact "pips" and warning "pips".
 During the breeding season, males utter the agonistic "squill" and will often interrupt their social mate's "chicago" call with a "squill," a possible form of antiphonal calling.

 State bird

 The California quail is the state bird of California.
 It was established as the state bird in 1931.

 The quail population has fluctuated significantly throughout California.
 Once plentiful in San Francisco, by 2017 only one California quail remained in the city.
 Local birders named the male bird Ishi after the last known member of California's Native American Yahi tribe.
 Quail were likely introduced to Santa Catalina Island about 12,000 years ago by Native Americans, and there is a minimal genetic difference between the island and the mainland quail populations.